jsonberry/vue-typescript-examples/README.md

+> Note: These examples are valid, but were done in January 2018.
+I will revisit after Vue 3 is released to update examples, config, and add advanced examples.
+Thanks! :)
+---
 # Vue TypeScript Examples
 * Showcase TypeScript + Vue (bring types in from official Vue packages, etc)
 * Dig deep into the Vue API and show examples from beginner to advanced